 Dimmy Sokhal, PharmD, Chief Clinical Officer, Hayat Pharmacy

-Health literacy training in the form of health literacy and medication adherence toolkits, and home study materials have been provided to the pharmacy network to facilitate identification of eligible patients and meaningful interaction between pharmacists and patients during CMR (Comprehensive Medication Reviews) services.
+The Wisconsin Pharmacy Quality Collaboration (WPQC) members have received health literacy training to help identify eligible patients and facilitate meaningful interaction between pharmacists and patients during CMR (Comprehensive Medication Review) services.
 The process for identifying and qualifying a patient for a CMR service based on health literacy will be detailed, and numbers of CMR services occurring in 2017-18 based on health literacy will be reported.
 Linkages between health literacy as a barrier to adherence will be made, and adherence toolkit strategies will be reviewed.
 Several patient encounters will be described, and barriers and mitigating strategies to the current system will be outlined.

 D3: Health Online & National Network of Libraries of Medicine Funding Opportunities

 Caitlyn Mowatt, BS, Health Communications Specialist, Wisconsin Health Literacy;

 Michelle Burda, MLS, Education and Health Literacy Coordinator, National Network of Libraries of Medicine, Middle Atlantic Region, Health Sciences Library System, University of Pittsburgh